-We now describe how we implemented the post-processing, i.e.\ different extractors in our levels, together with the parameter choices and compromises we made.
-For the post-processing algorithms, we use the randomness extractors publicly available from the software library \Cryptomite \cite{cryptomite}\@.
-In order to test the randomness quality at each step we generate $5\times10$Gbit test files of processed output and perform statistical testing with the `all' setting (the most intense) in the $\STE$\@.\\

-All randomness post-processing and statistical tests were run on a Dell Precision 7540 personal laptop with 16GB of RAM and a 2.3GHz Intel i9 processor, using the Ubuntu 20.04 operating system.
+We now describe how we implemented the post-processing, i.e.,\ different extractors in our levels, together with the parameter choices and compromises that we made.
+For the post-processing algorithms, we used the randomness extractors publicly available from the software library \Cryptomite~\cite{cryptomite}\@. {To assess the randomness quality at each step, we generated $5 \times 10$ Gbit test files of the processed output and performed statistical testing using the `all' setting (the most intense) in the $\STE$.} All randomness post-processing and statistical tests were run on a Dell Precision 7540 personal laptop with 16 GB of RAM and a 2.3 GHz Intel i9 processor, using the Ubuntu 20.04 operating system.
 We state all input and output sizes and give detailed descriptions of each test setting and implementation of each level with the parameter choices, so that all results can be reproduced.
 For~each level, we chose the parameters of the different extractors such that, in~theory, the~processed output was $\epsilon_{\mathsf{total}}$-perfectly random (see \Cref{def:near-perfect-rand}), with~$\epsilon_{\mathsf{total}} \leq 2^{-32} \approx 10^{-10}$.